alexcrichton/go-paste/README.md

 You can create files like `foo.scss` which are then served up via the logical path of `foo.css`.
 The contents served up are also processed with sass.

+Note that if a deployment is similar to the section below, the requirement of `libsass` isn't needed in the production environment

 ## Deployment

 When deploying an application, you probably don't want to slow down startup of